hlandgarten/hlandgarten-eleventy/src/volumes/volume1.md

 Our first television arrived shortly after — a huge wooden cabinet housing a small 13-inch black-and-white screen.
 I was captivated by westerns: *Hopalong Cassidy*, *The Rifleman*, and *The Life and Legend of Wyatt Earp*.
 That obsession shaped my 4th birthday party, which included a toy gun belt with greenie stick-um caps, a six-shooter, and an air rifle that made a loud bang when cocked.
 I loved firing it inside the house — much to my mother’s annoyance.
 Six months later, it disappeared.
 I never had another birthday party as a child.

+## Preface: Life Before the Remote Control

+When our family brought home our brand-new television, it did not come with a remote control like today.
+If you wanted to change the chanel of adjust the volume, you had to get up, walk to the set, and turn a dial.

+Our time, remote controls begam to appear - first as clickers that used sound to change channels, and later infrared devices appeared and became a standard feature.
+I remember our first **RCA color television** in out Douglaston house, in 1963, came with a remote control.

+<a id="from-remote" href="/stories/remote-control-history/" class="btn">Read the full story of the television remote control</a>

+### Tonsils out

 As a young child, I went through every common illness of the era — measles, mumps, chickenpox, German measles, and even jumbo hives — which eventually led to the removal of my tonsils when I was four.
-The one thing I still remember vividly is the metallic taste of the strainer they forced into my mouth during recovery.
+I believe the operation was done in a doctors office -- not a hospital The one thing I still remember vividly is the metallic taste of the strainer they forced into my mouth while I was in the recovery room with lots of crying children.

 ### Family Business